How do I know if my child is ready for lessons?

 When and where are the lessons?

 Group lessons and orchestra take place on Thursday evenings from September to mid-May.
 Group lessons run from 5:30 - 6:30 pm, and orchestra from 6:30 - 7:30 pm.
-We usually meet at Walter Murray Collegiate, however occasionally we meet at McClure United Church when there is a scheduling conflict at the school.
+In the past, we would usually meet at Walter Murray Collegiate, however occasionally we would also meet at McClure United Church when there was a scheduling conflict at the school.
 For the 2020-2021 year we have been meeting at St. Andrews College.
 The location for the 2022-23 year is to be determined.

 Private lessons will be held at a time agreed up on by you and your private teacher, at his or her studio.